MetaMask/metamask-extension/test/e2e/webdriver/README.md

 ### \***\* NOTE - Delay \*\***

-**`delay`** function is hard-coded wait may be longer than needed, resulting in slower test execution.
+** The `delay`** function is a hard-coded wait that may be longer than needed, resulting in slower test execution.
 Please avoid using this function.

 ## Actions